High Risk →

 haptic

 General purpose helper for Haptic Paper.
 Actions: intent, search_docs.
-Use `intent` when the user makes a vague request or wants to start working ("I want to work").
+Use intent when the user makes a vague request or wants to start working ("I want to work").

-Accepts raw HTML/template content (context[].content); Accepts freeform code/query input (query)
+Risk signalsAccepts raw HTML/template content (context[].content) · Accepts freeform code/query input (query)

-Part of the Haptic Paper MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Haptic Paper server.

 AI agents invoke haptic to trigger processes or run actions in Haptic Paper.
 Execute operations can have side effects beyond the immediate call -- triggering builds, sending notifications, or starting workflows.
 Rate limits and argument validation are essential to prevent runaway execution.

 haptic can trigger processes with real-world consequences.
 An uncontrolled agent might start dozens of builds, send mass notifications, or kick off expensive compute jobs.
-Intercept enforces rate limits and validates arguments to keep execution within safe bounds.
+PolicyLayer enforces rate limits and validates arguments to keep execution within safe bounds.

 Execute tools trigger processes.
 Rate-limit and validate arguments to prevent unintended side effects.